MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 Option 2: Convert the files from COORDS_TRACED into star for input into Warp
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-If using tomograms produced by Warp to pick particles using cryolo, one can use the particle coordinates generated to produce a star file that is compatible with the particle extraction functionality within Warp.
+If using tomograms produced by Warp to pick particles using cryolo, one can use the particle coordinates to produce a star file that is compatible with the particle extraction functionality within Warp.

+.. prompt:: bash $

+    cryolo_boxmanager_tools.py coords2warp -i /path/to/COORDS_TRACED/ -o WarpStarFiles --scale 1.0 --apix PIXEL_SIZE --mag 10000

+Dependend of your binning and microscope settings, you need to adapt the scale ( :option:`--scale` ), pixelsize (:apix:`--apix`) and magnification (:option:`--mag`).

 7. Troubleshooting
 ^^^^^^^^^^^^^^^^^^